how to seal concrete floor with pva

 painting over concrete floor with SBR

-Depending on the concrete thickness and weather conditions, a newly laid concrete floor can take up to 3 months to dry out.
-Therefore, you shouldn’t apply anything to seal the moisture during this drying period.
+Depending on the concrete thickness and weather conditions, a newly laid concrete floor can take up to three months to dry out.
+Therefore, you shouldn’t apply anything that seals in the moisture during this drying period.

 Tools & Materials